 Online Master of Science in Financial Management Degree

 The online Master of Science in Financial Management (MSFM) at Boston University’s Metropolitan College provides students with a specialized education in global finance, including investment analysis and international finance.
-Available on campus, online, and in a blended format, the Financial Management master’s program is designed for students seeking careers in corporate finance, financial management, investments, and multinational finance.
+Available on campus and online, the Financial Management master’s program is designed for students seeking careers in corporate finance, financial management, investments, and multinational finance.
 Many of the program’s courses would also benefit students whose career plans include obtaining a Chartered Financial Analyst® (CFA) designation.

 Students who complete the master’s degree in Financial Management will be able to demonstrate: